The back(pack) story

 “To the naked eye, I am a hoarder who keeps things others deem to be skip-worthy.
 I believe everything has many more uses than their intended purpose, and that waste isn’t waste until you waste it.”

 I am passionate about sustainable, simple living and caring for our environment.
 These are considered in all aspects of my business model and what I make.
 Every bag is designed and created by me.
 Every last detail is scrutinised to get the perfect balance of form, function and sustainability.
 Materials are sourced as locally as possible, using as much reused and recycled as possible.
 They have been designed not to lose sight of their original purpose, to help keep the era of camping under canvas alive.
 They retain that lovely smell, the big white zips and bright colourful canvas.
-The carry handle is a piece of aluminium tent pole cut and polished by hand in the garden shack.
+The carry handle is a piece of aluminium tent pole cut and polished by hand.
 Colourful retired climbing rope adds another echo of adventure.
 These things combined to create a truly unique backpack with many stories to tell, and many more to live.

 Running my business helps me live a different and more sustainable kind of life.
 I can be more flexible, juggling my work and life – for instance, I spend more time than most renovating my house, growing vegetables and doing things by hand.
 I might earn less, but I save in other areas, and put greater value on my own time.
 Shifting perspective from the thought that earning a big salary equals success hasn’t been easy.